wchristinaa/ProgrammingProjects/README.md

-# Programming Project #1:
+# Programming Project #1: Vending Machine
-Description of 1st project in detal.
+Graphic based simulation in which you purchase something from a vending machine.

 ## GUI Image #1: start screen
 ## GUI Image #2: gameplay